wuzhengy/TAU/Mining Voting and Ranges.md

 ## Ranges
 When a fork of blockchain is detected, depending on where the fork point locates, TAU uses ranges to decide miner actions.
+Range relates to block number, not time.
+We have three point to decide ranges: tip, mutable point, warning point.
+Genesis to warning point block is warning range.
+Warning point to mutable point is voting range.
+Mutable point to tip is the mutable range.
+In some case, genesis, warning, mutable and tip point blocks are the same one, such as creation time of blockchain.

 * mutable range:  ... <= 1x
    * Mutable range is the range of blocks from the current blockchain frontier, tip, to a specific defined history block, which is called mutable point.
 Mutable range includes the mutable point block.
 When fork happens in this range, it is natural longest chain discovery process.